OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 [![The join meeting screen on Android.](../images/outlook-android-join-online-meeting-view-1.png)](../images/outlook-android-join-online-meeting-view-1-expanded.png#lightbox)

 > [!IMPORTANT]
-> The **Join** button is only supported in Outlook on the web, on Mac, on Android, on iOS, and in new Outlook on Windows (preview).
+> The **Join** button is only supported in Outlook on the web, on Mac, on Android, on iOS, and in new Outlook on Windows.
 If you only see a meeting link, but don't see the **Join** button in a supported client, it may be that the online-meeting template for your service isn't registered on our servers.
 See the [Register your online-meeting template](#register-your-online-meeting-template) section for details.

 ## Register your online-meeting template